btcpayserver/blog/blog/_posts/btcpay-server-1-9-0.md

 # BTCPay Server release 1.9.0

-We're excited to announce the version of BTCPay Server v1.9.0, bringing you many new features, improvements, and bug fixes.
+We're excited to announce version v1.9.0 of BTCPay Server, bringing you many new features, improvements, and bug fixes.
 This major release is a big step forward, and we can't wait for you to try it out!

 We've added some quality-of-life improvements aimed explicitly toward the retail experience of the software, better management features for your stores, and some touch-ups toward checkout V2.
 Most prominently, we’ve released a wallet integration with exchanges!

-## 👛Exchange integration via plugins!
+## 👛 Exchange integration via plugins!

 We meant it; 2023 is the year of plugins!
 Initially announced during the [BTCPay Day in Riga](https://twitter.com/BtcpayServer/status/1568300141517365249), the custodian wallet support through plugins is a reality!
 The introduction includes support for the Kraken exchange and is available immediately for beta testing with this release!

-With the custodian wallet plugin, you can directly, out of your BTCPay Server, send the amounts of bitcoin necessary to the exchange and convert into fiat for suppliers.
+With the custodian wallet plugin, you can directly, out of your BTCPay Server, send the amounts of bitcoin necessary to the exchange and convert them into fiat (i.e. for paying your suppliers).

-To get custodian wallets into your BTCPay Server, we must first enable experimental features in Server settings.
+To get custodian wallets into your BTCPay Server, we must first enable experimental features in Server Settings.
 Underneath the Policies tab, scroll down to Maintenance Settings, tick the box in front of "enable experimental features'' and save the server settings at the bottom.
 Now, in the left menu bar of BTCPay Server, you'll find "add custodian" below your Bitcoin and Lightning wallet.
 However, before we can add the custodian, you must install the Kraken plugin.
-Find "Manage plugins” in the left menubar and install the Kraken plugin, your BTCPay Server will restart.
+Find "Manage plugins” in the left menu bar and install the Kraken plugin, your BTCPay Server will ask for a restart.

 After installing the Kraken plugin, click "add custodian"; the only option available so far is Kraken.
-Select and click continue.
+Select that and click continue.
 Stay calm about the warnings; the plugin tries to connect immediately.
 Fill out the fields as instructed, and you should be set up with the Kraken custodian wallet plugin!
 For non-technical shopkeepers, all features can be automated using Zapier.
-Using the new custodian account framework, plugin developers are now able to code their own plugins and add support for exchanges and other custodians, like brokers or online payment systems to BTCPayServer.
+Using the new custodian account framework, plugin developers are now able to code their own plugins and add support for exchanges and other custodians, like brokers or online payment systems to BTCPay Server.
 Wouter Samaey, who developed the custodian account framework, and the Kraken plugin, aims to keep adding more exchanges in the future.
 We welcome any developer to help expand the library of possible exchanges!

 ![](/images/btcpay1-9-0-custodian.jpg)

-## 🛍️Point of Sale, NFC and receipts
+## 🛍️ Point of Sale, NFC and receipts

 You may have seen the videos of people using physical PoS devices on [social media](https://twitter.com/BitcoinBeachBR/status/1637920624000528384).
 We were donated a pair of them, and ever since, there have been a lot of questions and great feedback from real-world use cases.
 We’re carefully noting all the feedback from the retailers who use these devices.